markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 ## Hit The Ball In The Court

+* An initial strategy to gain tennis competency is to consistently make as many shots in-a-row as you capable of making.

 ## Hit To The Opponent's Weakness

 (As you progress hit your forehand to their backhand).

 ## Hit The Ball Crosscourt

 to maximize your margin for error and to move your opponent.

 ## Keep The Ball Out Of The Opponent's Strike Zone

 Use underspin to have the ball skid lower than their desired strike zone.

 Hit a looping shot preferably with topspin to create a bounce which will be higher than than their desired strike zone.

 ## Move Your Opponent Using The Entire Court

 court by mixing higher deeper balls with shorter balls (drop shots that bring the opponent into the net).